The Seattle Internet Exchange exists as a cooperative effort and the following rules ensure the short and long term health of the exchange fabric:

 - Whereas extension operators have certain responsibilities toward their users and the community at large, and whereas industry standard 5-minute sampling techniques mask microbursts of traffic:

 - Extension circuits peaking above the upgrade threshold of 66% utilization (5-minute sample) should work with the SIX administrators to have capacity increased to bring peak utilization under the upgrade threshold.
 The cost for upgrades is to be borne by the extension operator.

 - The connection procedure for new participants on an extension will include ensuring that month peak utilization is below the upgrade threshold.

-- The SIX operators will notify an extension when additional capacity is needed, but extension operators should also monitor their utilization and be proactive.
+- The SIX administrators will notify an extension when additional capacity is needed, but extension operators should also monitor their utilization and be proactive.

-- If an extension circuit peaks above the notification threshold of 90% utilization, or if there is active packet loss, the SIX operators will notify the participants on the extension so they may mitigate traffic as appropriate for their network.
+- If an extension circuit peaks above the notification threshold of 80% utilization, or if there is active packet loss, the SIX administrators will notify the participants on the extension so they may mitigate traffic as appropriate for their network.